 4. Prioritizing and Organization

 Working remotely involves delivering quality work in a timely manner.
-In an office setting, workers can easily fall into sloppy work habits because many are more interested working as quickly as possible rather than doing the job well.
+In an office setting, workers can easily fall into sloppy work habits because many are more interested working as quickly as possible rather than doing well.
 Being organized, managing time wisely, and multi-tasking efficiently are all skills that you should look for when hiring new remote workers.
 Even if you have project management systems which can allow you to assign tasks to different remote freelancers, they still need to understand the importance of each task, especially if they are working on different projects with tight deadlines.

 While it might not be easy to gauge the level of organization and time management skills of potential workers upon first meeting them, you can get a good idea of their skill level if you give them a set of tasks to complete in a specified time; you can also engage candidates in a short-term paid contract to assess their productivity and organization level before hiring them on full-time basis.